CAAPIM/Xamarin-MAS-Foundation/README.md

 The SDK contains:
 - MASFoundation framework for iOS and Android with the above features
 - A sample app so you can test basic authentication flows with a CA Mobile API Gateway (MAG)
-- iOS and Android Guides with get started and methods
-- API Reference documentation
+- iOS and Android Guides and API Reference documentation

 ::: alert info
 **Note**:  You'll need your own UI framework for a fit and finished app.
 :::